 Now, you may have an overall understanding of the possible causes.
 To troubleshoot this problem, the following 5 accessible methods are explored.
 You can try them one by one until you fixed the issue.

 Do you want to custom a screen resolution on Windows 10?
-Here’s the full guide to custom resolution Windows 10 based on the different graphics cards.
+Here’s the full guide to custom resolution Windows 10 based on different graphics card.

 Fix 1.
 Restart and Reconnect the Devices